jrbourbeau/pyunfold/docs/joss_paper/paper.md

 contributions stated in [@adye2].

+The unfolding method itself is data-agnostic, referring to the measurement process as the smearing of a set of true causes into a set of detectable effects.
+For example one could define as causes the true energy of a particle and the effects the measured energy of that particle in a detector.
+Another example might be a set of diseases (causes) and possible clinical symptoms (effects).
+So long as it is possible to encode estimable resolutions and biases connecting causes to effects in a binned response matrix, one can perform a deconvolution with PyUnfold.

 The primary purpose of PyUnfold is to provide an unfolding toolkit for members of all scientific disciplines in an easy-to-use package.
 For example, unfolding methods are commonly used in the analysis pipeline of the